Upcoming Events – AY 2018-2019

 Iona College Visit:

-Liberty HS LPP students got a tour of the Iona college campus on January 14th, saw an Iona vs. Rider college basketball game, and met students from sister LPP schools.
+Brighter Futures LPP students of Liberty HS toured the Iona college campus on January 14th, saw an Iona vs. Rider college basketball game, and met students from sister LPP schools.